ARBK Investors Have Opportunity to Lead Argo Blockchain plc Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-21, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Argo Blockchain plc ("Argo" or the "Company") (NASDAQ: ARBK).
+LOS ANGELES, Feb.
+22, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Argo Blockchain plc ("Argo" or the "Company") (NASDAQ: ARBK).

 Class Period: September 23, 2021 – October 10, 2022